 While we were in Japan we were going through the exhaustive process of potty training our toddler.
 As any parent who has ever potty trained a child will tell you, leaving the country – or even the house – during this difficult stage can be stressful and counterproductive.
 But Japan made the process a bit easier.
 We found child-sized toilets in a lot of the public restrooms, which my daughter felt much more comfortable using.
 The bathrooms will be a point of interest for older children (and adults), as well.
 They’ll will be fascinated by the toilets in Japan with all their buttons and fancy gadgets.

-When staying in hotels, you’ll find special toiletries for kids.
+When staying in hotels or apartments, you’ll find special toiletries for kids.
 Child-sized pajamas, socks, and slippers are often supplied for you during your stay.
 And when dining out, don’t worry if yo have a picky eater who refuses to eat sushi.
 In many of the restaurants, you’ll find a children’s menu.
 The food was even served on adorable children’s dishes with small eating utensils at most restaurants where we dined.